-- To allow remote computers on the Internet to access a server on your local network. - To allow certain applications and games to work correctly when their replies are not recognized by your router.
+- To allow remote computers on the Internet to access a server on your local network. - To allow certain applications and games to work correctly when your router does not recognize their replies.

 Your router provides two features for creating these exceptions: port forwarding and port triggering.
 The next sections provide background information to help you understand how port forwarding and port triggering work, and the differences between the two.